Charges under Companies Act 2013: Rules & Penalties

 • Pledge: According to Section 172 of the Indian Contract Act, 1872, a “pledge” involves the bailment of goods as security for payment of a debt or performance of a promise.

 • Hypothecation: As defined in Section 2 of the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002, “hypothecation” is a charge on movable property created by a borrower in favor of a secured creditor without delivering possession to the creditor, as security for financial assistance.
 This includes floating charges and their crystallization into fixed charges on movable property.
 In contrast to a pledge, possession of the asset remains with the debtor.
+GST Filing.

 Provisions under Companies Act 2013 & Companies (Registration of Charges) Rules, 2014